 When caring for a patient with Down syndrome, it is important to remember that the patient may struggle with speech, learning, mobility, and self-care needs.
 These needs may be extensive, especially in the home.
 The patient still has the right to make choices if able and to be treated with dignity and respect.
 Always provide quality care with a positive attitude.
-When working with the child keep in mind that the parents may be grieving and struggling with how to handle all of the complications associated with the disease.
-It is important to emphasize resources such as child healthcare professionals and group counseling as well as literature to help the family learn and deal with the child's problems.
+When working with the child, keep in mind that the parents may be grieving and struggling with how to handle all of the complications associated with the disease.
+It is important to emphasize resources such as child healthcare professionals, group counseling, and literature to help the family learn and deal with the child's problems.
 Be sure to help promote independence and self-help skills such as self-feeding.
 Some areas that should be observed are socialization skills, verbal skills, activities of daily living, preventative health, nutrition, and behaviors.

 Anything that the child needs to learn should be broken down into the smallest components or baby steps to help them digest the information (Hockenberry & Wilson, 2014).